tigrisdata/mcp-oidc-provider/README.md

 ### Option 2: All-in-One Setup

 For simpler deployments where OIDC and MCP run in the same Express app.
-See the [express-oauth example](./example/express-auth0).
+See the [mcp-integrated-oidc example](./example/mcp-integrated-oidc).

 ```typescript
 import { Keyv } from 'keyv';